 Some wastes will be exempt from the levy such as waste produced from declared natural disasters.
 Registered charitable recycling entities may also be eligible to apply for exemptions for waste that is donated but cannot be used or recycled.

-Please note: Doulas Shire Council does issue or approve exemptions.
+Please note: Douglas Shire Council does NOT issue or approve exemptions.
 This is a State Government Responsibility.
 The State Government is working with the National Association of Charitable Recycling Organisations (NACRO) who will help charities with applications.
 For more information visit: https://www.nacro.org.au/qld/